SOCIAL TEA HOUSE

 Innovation and flexible approach are very useful also in working with youth from orphanages.

 We have a kind of time frame.
 We want to employ them here for no more than 1,5-2 years.
 After that they become too dependable.
 The environment we create here is very safe.
-We want to have strong, deep impact for 1,5, maximum 2 years and then they should be able to join the regular labor market.
-We mainly work with boys unfortunately, most of the girls on their teens are prostitutes.
+We want to have a strong, deep impact for 1,5, maximum 2 years and then they should be able to join the regular labor market.
+We mainly work with boys unfortunately, most of the girls in their teens are prostitutes.
 This year we started a mentoring program for girls age 9 to 11.
 Normally we work with 14 to 19 years old people, but at this age girls are already into trafficking and you cannot attract them with salary or education, their brain works in a different way.
 We have to start very young to work on their empowerment, gender equality.

 Doing that requires quite a good balance between the social part of the project and the business, which allows the whole idea to sustain.

-We have different line of customers, we did a lot of profiling and segmentation of what kind of people we want to attract.
+We have a different line of customers, we did a lot of profiling and segmentation of what kind of people we want to attract.
 We have different parts of this project.
 One is social, to try to fix a broken person, help him/her join the society.
 It's really challenging.
 On the other hand, we have a business, if you want to do social stuff, you need money.
 At the end of the month if we don't have enough money in the bank account, we cannot pay salaries.
 We cannot pay the youngsters, keep mentors.
 It's difficult to balance between the social part, which people like and come for, and the business part without which you are not really able to keep going.

 Keep going and developing, as there are a lot of ideas for the future.

 We want to rent an apartment as a safe place for youngsters to live.
-For most of them it’s very difficult to have an independent life in a rent apartment, they are kicked off after one month because they don’t pay.
-We were even thinking to have an eco-place outside of Varna which we could build together with the youngsters.
+For most of them it’s very difficult to have an independent life in a rented apartment, they are kicked off after one month because they don’t pay.
+We were even thinking of having an eco-place outside of Varna which we could build together with the youngsters.
 But it’s a further perspective.
 Another idea is to have the Social Tea House in Sofia and other cities.
 Or franchise.
 We also think about having a herbal garden, we want to grow herbs, instead of buying them.
 We could hire more people and make a sustainable business also from the supply chain point of view.

 Sounds quite optimistic?